gitlabhq/gitlabhq/doc/api/README.md

 ## Status codes

 The API is designed to return different status codes according to context and action.
-In this way if a request results in an error, the caller is able to get insight into what went wrong.
+This way if a request results in an error, the caller is able to get insight into what went wrong.

 The following table gives an overview of how the API functions generally behave.